 The Red Bird breed.

-The Plymouth Rock cross offers great flavor, consistency as well as a docile attitude.
+The Cobb Hubbard hybrid offers great flavor, consistency as well as a docile attitude.
 You might think that farmers pick this sweet breed only for its charming personality, but the taste can’t be beat!

 How are Red Bird chickens raised?